iihtisyam/MelakaGo/README.md

 # Flow Using MelakaGo Application
 1. Signup / Login
 2. Find the interesting tourism spot
-3. at the tourism spot, if there is any qr code on fun fact's board, scan the qr to answer the quiz
+3. At the tourism spot, if there is any qr code on fun fact's board, scan the qr to answer the quiz
 4. Quiz Question session started
-5. collect points once finished
+5. Collect points once finished
-6. claim the available reward
+6. Claim the available reward
-7. redeem at the related company offered
+7. Redeem at the related company offered